Baker rifle: Rate of fire

 For accurate firing, a Baker rifle could not usually be reloaded as fast as a musket, as the slightly undersized lead balls had to be wrapped in patches of greased leather or linen so that they would more closely fit the lands of the rifling.
 The tight-fitting patched ball took considerable force and hence more time to seat properly inside a rifle's barrel, especially after repeated firing had fouled the barrel, compared to a loose fitting musket ball which could easily roll down.
 Initially, each rifleman was provided with a small mallet to help seat the ball inside the muzzle, but this later was abandoned as unnecessary.

-A rifleman was expected to be able to fire two aimed shots a minute, compared to the four shots a minute for the Brown Bess musket in the hands of a trained infantryman.
+A rifleman was expected to be able to fire two aimed shots a minute, compared to the three shots a minute for the Brown Bess musket in the hands of a trained infantryman.
 The average time to reload a rifle is dependent on the level of training and experience of the user, with twenty seconds (or three shots a minute) being possible for a highly proficient rifleman.
 Using a hand-measured powder charge for accurate long-range shots could increase the load time to as much as a minute.

 Accuracy was of more importance than the rate of fire when skirmishing.
 The rifleman's primary battlefield role was to utilize cover and skirmish (frequently against enemy skirmishers), whereas his musket-armed counterparts in the line infantry fired in volley or mass-fire.
 This could further reduce the firing rate of the rifle compared to the musket during battle.

 Troops issued with the Baker rifle were also occasionally required to "stand in the line" and serve as regular infantry if the situation called for it.
 The higher rate of fire (and therefore the volume of fire) of the musket was required when deployed as line infantry, even if this came with a significant loss in accuracy.
 For this reason, ammunition was issued in two forms: one, loose balls, in standard carbine caliber with greased patches for accurate shooting, with loose powder inside a flask equipped with a spring-loaded charger to automatically measure out the correct amount of powder; and two, paper cartridges similar to regular musket ammunition.
 The requirement for the Baker armed troops to be able to perform regular infantry tasks, such as form square against cavalry, or resist a bayonet attack, led to the rather cumbersome 23½-inch-long sword-bayonet which, when fitted, made the rifle-bayonet length some 65 inches, nearly the same as a bayonet-fitted musket.
 There were talks early in the rifle's adoption of additionally equipping the riflemen with short pikes instead of bayonets, but this impractical idea was never put into actual use.